taprs/ngsg/README.md

 (Structure of input files is described in detail in the [NGSgenotyp2 README](README_NGSgenotyp.md).)

-Having the inputs set up, one would run the pipeline as follows:
+Having the inputs set up, the easiest way to run the pipeline is as follows:

 ```bash
 conda activate ngsg_env